powerjg/learning_gem5/part2/simplecache.rst

 To reference the system object this cache is connected to, we use a special *proxy parameter*.
 In this case, we use ``Parent.any``.

-In the Python config file, when a ``SimpleCache`` is instantiated, his proxy parameter searches through all of the parents of the ``SimpleCache`` instance to find a SimObject that matches the ``System`` type.
+In the Python config file, when a ``SimpleCache`` is instantiated, this proxy parameter searches through all of the parents of the ``SimpleCache`` instance to find a SimObject that matches the ``System`` type.
 Since we often use a ``System`` as the root SimObject, you will often see a ``system`` parameter resolved with this proxy parameter.

 .. todo::